Simouse/lrparser/README.md

    fac   -> "(" exp ')'
    ```

-   `exp`, `term` and `fac` are in 3 different forms.
+   Definitions of `exp`, `term` and `fac` are in 3 different forms.
 You can define productions of the same symbol in one line.
 You can also append producitons of the previous symbol by using another production definition like how I define productions of `fac`.

    There is no need to define non-terminals.
 Symbols in the left hand side of productions are defined as non-terminals automatically.

 It's sad that we cannot use grammars in Bison format here.
-Its because Bison has a semicolon after each definition, while we just start a new line.
-If you want to edit a grammar file in Bison format to adapt our grammar format.
-You can:
+It's because Bison has a semicolon after each definition, while we just start a new line.
+If you want to edit a grammar file in Bison format to adapt our grammar format, you can:

    1. Remove semicolons.
-(You do not have to remove token definitions, because we've made `%` a comment starting token.)
+(You do not have to remove token definitions, because we've made `%` a comment-starting token.)
-   2. Make sure all symbols in the same produciton body stay in the same line.
+   2. Make sure all symbols in the same production body stay in the same line.
    3. Pass argument `--body-start=":"` when launching the program.
 This argument makes the tool search for `:` instead of `->`.
 (Similarly, if you have production whose format is like `A ::= B a`, you can use `--body-start="::="`.)

 ## Usage